Skip to contents

 #> @ x: int 1

-# to one of its child classes:
+# object to one of its child classes:

 convert(Foo1(x = 1L), to = Foo2)